Writing a Business Plan: Step-by-Step Guide

 2. Business Overview and Structure

 This section goes into more detail on the business, including the products or services you offer.
-Include information on why your company is (or will be) successful, such as a specific competitive advantage, unique expertise on your team, and intellectual property.
+Present information on why your company is (or will be) successful, such as a specific competitive advantage, unique expertise on your team, and intellectual property.

 Also talk about your mission and vision statements to clearly communicate your goals and values.
 These can be updated over time as your company evolves.
 Finally, describe your target customer, location, and other structural details that are central to your business.